Porch Pirates!

 Should you file a stolen package claim with your insurance company?

-It is typical for a homeowners insurance deductible to be a percentage of the insured value of the home, and may be in the $1,500 - $2,500 range, or more.
+It is typical for a homeowners insurance deductible to be a percentage of the insured value of the home, and may be in the $1,500–$2,500 range or more.
 For renters insurance, the deductible is lower.
-But if the value of your stolen package is more than your deductible and you can provide purchase information, the good news is that your policy is likely to provide replacement coverage.
+But if the value of your stolen package is more than your deductible and you can provide proof of purchase, your policy is likely to provide replacement coverage.

 Ways to Protect Yourself